 Degree Requirements

-All majors under the IMS degree require the same rigorous science core curriculum – the Core Requirements.
+All majors under the IMS Program require the same rigorous science core curriculum – the Core Requirements.
 The Core Requirements include the pre-requisites for advanced professional training for medicine and various health professions.

 NOTE: Many of the core and upper level courses in the IMS degree have pre-requisites.
 Pre-calculus, trigonometry, and general psychology are required as they are pre-requisite courses for many of the IMS core and major course requirements.